Pure Land Buddhism: Types of nianfo

 This schema may have been presented as a progressive path of practice, from easiest to most difficult and profound.
-While Zōngmì held that the fourth method of nianfo was the most profound, Yúnqī Zhūhóng reversed this progression, arguing that “contemplation of the name” was actually the highest practice.
+While Zongmi held that the fourth method of nianfo was the most profound, Yunqi Zhuhong reversed this progression, arguing that "contemplation of the name" was actually the highest practice and that it was to obtain wisdom and enlightenment in this life more than to be reborn in the Pure Land.

-Yúnqī Zhūhóng also taught that there were two main mental attitudes that can be applied to practicing nianfo:
+Yunqi Zhuhong also taught that there were two main mental attitudes that can be applied to practicing nianfo: